 Ohio State University (Columbus, OH): In addition to university-wide fellowships awarded directly by the Graduate School on a competitive basis, the Department offers financial support to graduate students in the form of teaching associateships (TA), and research associateships (RA) or administrative associateships (AA).

 Penn State University (State College, PA): All graduate students in good standing receive full financial support for five years.
 Students in our programs usually work as teaching assistants.
 The program also supports participation in academic conferences and provides funds for summer study and research.

 University of Texas at Austin (Austin, TX): Ph.D. candidates are automatically considered for funding during the graduate admissions process; no separate fellowship application is required.
 A typical award includes a combination of university and department fellowships, and teaching and graduate research assistantships.

 University of Wisconsin-Milwaukee (Milwaukee, WI): The Department of African and African Diaspora Studies is able to guarantee 3-4 years of funding for students in the Ph.D.
 Program.
 Most admitted Ph.D. students are funded via academic-year Teaching Assistantships, which require approximately 20 hours of work per week.
-In addition to their stipends (approximately $13,750 per academic year for o teaching assistant), these appointments include full remission of tuition (both in-state and out-of-state tuition), as well as benefits such as low-cost health insurance.
+In addition to their stipends (approximately $13,750 per academic year for a teaching assistant), these appointments include full remission of tuition (both in-state and out-of-state tuition), as well as benefits such as low-cost health insurance.

-Yale University, PhD in African American Studies (New Haven, CT): Ph.D. students at Yale are normally fully-funded for a minimum of five years.
+Yale University (New Haven, CT): Ph.D. students at Yale are normally fully-funded for a minimum of five years.
 During that time, our students receive a twelve-month stipend to cover living expenses and a fellowship that covers the full cost of tuition.

 © ProFellow, LLC 2020, all rights reserved